 - Beast Academy 4 for Goobie.
 Though level 3 often brought her to tears, she did fine with the concepts and was very proud of her successes especially because of the level of challenge.
 I’m going to encourage some fact practice to increase her computation speed and accuracy, though she is getting stronger on this.
 I’ll probably give her the choice of worksheets, Xtramath.com, or an app.

 - Beast Academy 5 for Peatie.
 Level 4 continued to be a just-right challenge for this kid, though it took him forever to plod through.
-This year I’m assigning a chapter each month and encouraging him to adjust his pacing as need be.
+This year I’m assigning a chapter each month and helping him to set daily goals.
 He could use a little more speed on his multiplication, so I’ll give him the same options as Goobie for fact practice.
+He’s also asking for more math, though he can’t articulate exactly what he wants on that front.
+He’s finished Dragonbox Algebra 5+ and is happily working on Dragonbox Elements (geometry) with a stated desire to get Dragonbox Algebra 12+ once he masters Elements.
+He’s eager to get back to Prodigy and has been obsessively watching all of the math-related videos on BrainPop.
+I’m not sure what else to offer at this point.

 - Language Arts